-- How well the partnership and combined expertise of the Initiating and Partnering PIs contribute to the research strategy and completion of the SOW. - To what degree the partnership will better address the research question together rather than through separate individual efforts. - How well the application reflects that both PIs contribute equal intellectual input into the design of the project and will devote similar and appropriate levels of effort to the conduct of the project. - Whether funding will be balanced between both PIs or is otherwise appropriately justified.
+- How well the partnership and combined expertise of the Initiating and Partnering PIs contribute to the research strategy and completion of the SOW. - To what degree the partnership will better address the research question together rather than through separate individual efforts. - How well the application reflects equal intellectual input by both PIs into the design of the project and similar and appropriate levels of effort devoted to the conduct of the project. - Whether funding will be balanced between both PIs or is otherwise appropriately justified.